artiomn/cpp-network-tasks/src/l7/tg-arm-bot/driver_serial/README.md

-# websocket client

-Simple example of the websocket client.
+# Serial port arm driver

+Sends commands, received from the WebSocket to the serial port.
 Built with oat++ (AKA oatpp) web framework.

 See more: